Do you suffer from back pain while cycling? You are not alone!

 Incorrect posture due to poor positioning of the saddle and handlebars is the main cause of back pain when cycling.

-How to relieve back pain?
-To relieve your back pain, we recommend that you stretch before each bike ride and strengthen your core.
-If you are looking for solutions to relieve your back pain, do not hesitate to consult our articles:
+To relieve your back pain, we recommend stretching before every bike ride and strengthening your core.
+If you're looking for solutions to relieve your back pain, feel free to check out our articles:

-What is the correct saddle height?
-The correct saddle height allows for a slight bend in the knee when the pedal is in the low position.
-If your knee is fully extended or too bent, the saddle needs to be adjusted.
+The correct saddle height allows for slight knee flexion when the pedal is in the low position.
+If your knee is fully extended or too flexed, the saddle needs to be adjusted.

-How far should the saddle be from the handlebars?
 The distance between the saddle and the handlebars should allow you to maintain a comfortable posture, without having to stretch or curl up too much.

-How do you know if your bike is set up properly?
-If you are pedaling without pain or tension, your bike is set up properly.
-Your knee should be slightly bent when the pedal is down and you should be able to reach your handlebars without stretching or hunching too much.
+If you pedal without pain or tension, your bike is properly adjusted.
+Your knee is slightly bent when the pedal is down, and you should be able to reach your handlebars without overreaching or hunching.

-What is the correct height for a bicycle handlebar?
 Generally, the correct handlebar height is slightly below or level with the saddle.
 This position allows you to maintain a comfortable posture without leaning your back too far forward.

-How to avoid back pain when cycling?
-To avoid back pain when cycling, adjust the saddle and handlebars correctly, adopt good posture, do regular stretches and strengthen your core muscles.
+To avoid back pain while cycling, adjust your saddle and handlebars correctly, maintain good posture, stretch regularly, and strengthen your core muscles.